 #2.
-Take A Bath and Put Pajama on
+Take A Bath and Put Pajamas on

 #3.
 A Happy Tummy Ensures A Happy Sleep

-Before getting your kids to bed, you can consider offering snacks that contains both protein and carbohydrates or a bottle of milk.
-Carbohydrates makes us sleepy and protein helps keep blood sugar level even until breakfast while milk contains melatonin that regulates sleep-wake cycle.
+Before getting your kids to bed, you can consider offering snacks that contain both protein and carbohydrates or a bottle of milk.
+Carbohydrates make us sleepy and protein helps keep blood sugar level even until breakfast while milk contains melatonin that regulates the sleep-wake cycle.

 #4.
 Brush Teeth Before Sleeping

-Brushing teeth of your kids before bedtime is critical because food debris will remain in oral cavity which will breed germs and bacteria.
-Having kids’ teeth brushed can not only get rid of food debris, but also build up barrier to acid with the help of Fluoride in toothpaste.
+Brushing the teeth of your kids before bedtime is critical because food debris will remain in the oral cavity which will breed germs and bacteria.
+Having kids’ teeth brushed can not only get rid of food debris but also build up a barrier to acid with the help of Fluoride in toothpaste.

 #5.
 Firm or Soft Mattress for Toddler

-If your baby constantly moving while sleeping, you should check his/her mattress too see whether their mattress is too firm.
-As we’ve mentioned above, too firm will lead to back pain after the long night and too firm will lead to constantly toss and turn during the night.
-So a child mattress buying guide to teach you the perfect mattress firmness for child and the best support type will be highly demanded.
+If your baby constantly moving while sleeping, you should check his/her mattress to see whether their mattress is too firm.
+As we’ve mentioned above, too firm will lead to back pain after a long night, and to firm will lead to constantly tossing and turning during the night.
+So a child mattress buying guide to teach you the perfect mattress firmness for your child and the best support type will be highly demanded.

 #6.
 Have a Chat or Read a Bedtime Story

-After having a comfortable bath, you can put your baby into bed and sharing your kids’ day in school with a chat or you can prepare the favorite bedtime story your kids love.
-Reading bedtime story can not only calm your kids down but also exposure more vocabulary to your kids, which they might recognize these new words little by little, maybe.
+After having a comfortable bath, you can put your baby into bed and share your kids’ day in school with a chat or you can prepare the favorite bedtime story your kids love.
+Reading bedtime stories can not only calm your kids down but also expose more vocabulary to your kids, so they might recognize these new words little by little, maybe.

 #7.
 Baby Lullaby: Songs to Put Baby to Sleep

-There are many baby sleeping songs available on the Internet providing relaxing music for kids to sleep such as YouTube, Spotify, LastFM, etc. This suitable music or audios that suitable for kids bedtime includes white noise sounds, classical music, and other soft music.
-My favorite songs to sing my child during bedtime are Que Sera Sera, Soft Kitty, Vincent, Three Little Bird, You Are My Sunshine and more.
+There are many baby sleeping songs available on the Internet providing relaxing music for kids to sleep such as YouTube, Spotify, LastFM, etc. This suitable music or audio that is suitable for kids’ bedtime includes white noise sounds, classical music, and other soft music.
+My favorite songs to sing to my child during bedtime are Que Sera Sera, Soft Kitty, Vincent, Three Little Birds, You Are My Sunshine and more.

-However, even though we put our kid to bed early at night, it doesn’t mean that your child sleep well through the night.
-They might have nightmares, night terror, go to the bathroom after you put them into bed.
-To have an approximate understanding of how’s the sleep quality of your kid, you can adopt some sort of sleep tracker, there are apps and wristband sleep trackers for your options, I will recommend wristbands like Garmin Vivofit 2 because it can track the sleep activity more accurate than that on smartphones.
-You can check how to use Garmin Vivofit 2 to check daytime activities and nighttime sleep of your kids.
+However, even though we put our kids to bed early at night, it doesn’t mean that your child sleeps well through the night.
+They might have nightmares, night terror, and go to the bathroom after you put them into bed.
+To have an approximate understanding of how’s the sleep quality of your kid, you can adopt some sort of sleep tracker, or baby monitors to check whether your child wakes up and play around during nighttime sleep.

-Stick to the kids sleep chart for no matter you infants, babies, toddlers or teenagers is quite important.
-If your child having sleep problems or if you have experience on solving these toddler sleep problems, please share your experience with other moms in the comment areas below.
+Sticking to the kid’s sleep chart no matter whether your infant, baby, toddler, or teenager is quite important.
+If your child having sleep problems or if you have experience in solving these toddler sleep problems, please share your experience with other moms in the comment areas below.